smartzplatform/tech-docs/Technical_WP_EN.md

 ## Integrating Trusted Third Parties and Notaries

 We have already cited many examples of contracts that don't require trust of any of the parties.
 There are also many scenarios with smart contracts involving third parties, which the other two parties trust.
-The benefit of smart contracts in this case is the transparency and reliability of the infrastructure that performs the contract.
+The benefit of smart contracts in this case is the transparency and reliability of the infrastructure performing the contract.
 For example, consider a letter of credit: the buyer wants a trusted party, a bank or a notary, to automatically and atomically transfer his/her money to the seller, once the trusted party makes sure the seller has signed the transfer of ownership documents.

 For this, the platform can have a constructor, which will enter the addresses of the interested parties in the contract: the seller, the buyer, the notary.
-Each of the parties will automatically have the interface corresponding to their role (based on the knowledge of the blockchain address) and they can send control transactions in accordance with their role.
+Each of the parties will automatically have the interface corresponding to their role (based on the knowledge of the blockchain address), and they can send control transactions in accordance with their role.
 The sequence of transactions and state transitions can be as follows:

 1. The buyer transfers the necessary amount to the balance of the smart contract, and the contract goes to the `MONEY_LOCKED` state.